Anouk Dekker

-Marieke Anouk Dekker ([maːˈrikə ʔaːˈnuɡ ˈdɛkər]; born 15 November 1986) is a Dutch footballer who plays for Braga.
+Marieke Anouk Dekker ([maːˈrikə ʔaːˈnuɡ ˈdɛkər]; born 15 November 1986) is a Dutch former professional footballer.
 She is a member of the Netherlands national team.

 Club career

 She played for FFC Heike Rheine in the Frauen-Bundesliga from 2005 to 2007 before moving to Dutch club FC Twente, which played in the Eredivisie and later the BeNe League, in 2007.
 After almost nine seasons with FC Twente, she moved to the Division 1 Féminine side Montpellier HSC in January 2016.
-She played in France for 4 1/2 years before moving to Portugal to play for SC Braga in the summer of 2021.
+She played in France for 4 1/2 years before moving to Portugal to play for Braga in the summer of 2021.

 International career

 On 21 November 2009, Netherlands national team coach Vera Pauw awarded Dekker her first senior cap, versus Belarus.

 She was called up to be part of the national team squad for UEFA Women's Euro 2013 in Sweden.
 Despite suffering a facial injury in the last warm-up friendly, a 3–0 win over Northern Ireland, Dekker retained her place in the squad.

 Dekker was also part of the Dutch teams of the 2015 FIFA Women's World Cup and the winning team of the UEFA Women's Euro 2017, she played all matches in both tournaments and was named in the 2017 UEFA Team of the Tournament.
+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 Dekker was selected in the final squad for the 2019 FIFA Women's World Cup in France.
 She scored in the last group game helping to secure a 2–1 win against Canada.
 The win left Netherlands top of group E.